Category: Places

 -

-History of Discovery, Part 1
+Development of Discovery Story, Part 1

 First person accounts served as primary sources for writing the history of Randolph at Whiskey Run.
 These accounts arose from a chaotic social setting where men focused on obtaining wealth and surviving harsh working and living conditions instead of creating a written record of events.
 Although it took 120 years, historians finally credited the Groslouis…